fbarranco/dvs_clustering_tracking/README.md

-# DVS Segmentation
+# Real-time clustering and tracking for event-based sensors

-This package implements a simple segmentation algorithm using DVS data (event based camera).
+This package implements a clustering and tracking using Kalman filters for DVS data (event based camera).

 ## Getting Started

-Clone or donwload the project.
+Clone or download the project.
 After that, first source your *ROS distro* files:
 ```
 $ source /opt/ros/<your_distro>/setup.bash
 ```